fredlau95/Oracle_cdc/README.md

 This will first make the schema for our database and then load the data into our database.

-## The last part is to run the log files so streamsets can pick it up and send it to Snowflake:
+## The last part is to run the redo log so streamsets can pick it up and send it to Snowflake:

 The redo logs could aslo be run several times, this worked better for me when I made it work the first time.